cqse/teamscale-profiler-dotnet/documentation/userguide.md

 In case the application doesn't start at all, please check the file `C:\Users\Public\profiler_debug.log`.
 It may contain stack traces in case the profiler crashed.
 The `attach.log` file in the directory of the profiler DLLs might also provide some insights.
 It contains information about processes to which the profiler attached.

+If none of the above helps, try starting with a minimal working setup, e.g. profiling all processes and setting `targetdir` to `C:\Users\Public` and starting `powershell.exe` and seeing if that creates a trace file.
+If that works, try one-by-one changing options until you have a working configuration for your application.

 ## Debugging Profiler crashes